-Access Points #2, #3, and #4 would provide entry into the Butano Marsh for crews, low-pressure equipment and skid steers to access the marsh to relocate the dredge discharge pipe to target areas for beneficial sediment reuse.
+Access Points #2, #3, and #4 would provide entry into the Butano Marsh for crews, lowpressure equipment and skid steers to access the marsh to relocate the dredge discharge pipe to target areas for beneficial sediment reuse.
 These access points would require restoration measures following the completion of earthmoving activities.
 Access route enhancement and associated restoration requirements are described in the construction plans in Appendix A. While discharge pipes would be floated down channels, and dragged with airboats to the greatest degree possible, it would also be necessary to travel through the marsh at times to adjust the location and performance of dredging discharge pipes.
 Paths through the marsh would be randomized to avoid impacts due to repeated use, and routes through the marsh would be approved by a biologist or engineer prior to travel.

-Access Points #5 and #6 are located at Pescadero Creek Road Bridge and are intended to provide entry for equipment needed to excavate upstream and downstream of the bridge.
-These routes would be defined to avoid damage to mature vegetation, but some vegetation clearing would be necessary.
-Access Points #8 and #9 are located at Butano Creek channel at Sta.
+3 Access Points #5 and #6 are located at Pescadero Creek Road Bridge and are intended to provide entry for equipment needed to excavate upstream and downstream of the bridge.
+4 5 These routes would be defined to avoid damage to mature vegetation, but some vegetation 6 clearing would be necessary.
+Access Points #8 and #9 are located at Butano Creek channel at 7 Sta.
 73+45 and 69+00, respectively.
-As these Access Points provide repeated vehicle access (i.e., non-randomized) between Butano Creek and the marsh, marsh mats or another form of load dispersal may be used to prevent equipment from becoming stuck or slowed down in these locations.
+As these Access Points provide repeated vehicle access 8 (i.e., non-randomized) between Butano Creek and the marsh, marsh mats or another form of 9 load dispersal may be used to prevent equipment from becoming stuck or slowed down in these locations.
+10

-Based on the Historic Properties Survey Report (State Parks 2018) prepared for the Project, two below-ground archaeological sites are present in the area immediately east of State Route 1, north of Pescadero Road near Staging Areas #1 and #2 and the access route from Staging Area #1 to the pedestrian bridge.
-As part of the Project, an Environmentally Sensitive Area (ESA) has been established around these sites to protect these two known archaeological sites.
-The ESA is shown in Figure 8.
-For additional information about these sites, refer to Section 3.5, Cultural Resources.
-As a condition of the Project and as described in the Historic Properties Survey Report, stockpiling of gravel, soil and dredged sediment would not occur within the ESA.
-Other conditions include no collecting of artifacts from this site, and no grading or excavation within the ESA.
-A qualified archaeologist would also be present to monitor activities within the ESA.
+Based on the Historic Properties Survey Report (State Parks 2018) prepared for the Project, 11 12 two below-ground archaeological sites are present in the area immediately east of State 13 Route 1, north of Pescadero Road near Staging Areas #1 and #2 and the access route from 14 Staging Area #1 to the pedestrian bridge.
+As part of the Project, an Environmentally Sensitive 15 Area (ESA) would be established around these sites to protect these two known archaeological sites.
+The ESA is shown in Figure 9.
+For additional information about these 16 sites, refer to Section 3.5.
+Cultural Resources.
+As a condition of the Project and as described in 17 18 the Historic Properties Survey Report, stockpiling of gravel, soil and dredged sediment would 19 not occur within the ESA.
+Other conditions include no collecting of artifacts from this site, and 20 no grading or excavation within the ESA.
+A qualified archaeologist would also be present to 21 monitor activities within the ESA.